Prosdino95/SOFTWARE-ENGINEERING-2/DD.rst

 * RESTful with transition support architecture system.
 * RethinkDB was chosen based on the need to store data such as geojson and other information in a structured manner, hence precluding the use of a relational database.
+* Both GUI will employ an MVC pattern to manage the interaction between the GUI and the backend requests

 Algorithm Design
 ================